geogardenclub/geogardenclub.github.io/docs/user-guide/your-first-garden.md

 - **Start Date**:  Add the date you expect to plant your seeds.
 You can update this to the actual date the seeds were planted when you complete that task.

 <div style={{clear:"both"}}></div>
-:::info The Start Date will be the same as the transplant date if you are planting store bought starts.
+:::info The Start Date will be the same as the transplant date if you are planting starts you didn't grow from seed yourself.
 :::

 - **Pull Date**:  Add the date you expect to pull your crop.
 You can update this to the actual date the crop was pulled when you complete that task.